fniessink/toisto/docs/software.md

 ## Spaced repetition

 Toisto uses a very simple implementation of a spaced repetition algorithm.
 Toisto does not make assumptions about how many concepts the user wants to practice per session or per day.
-It only keeps track of how many times in a row a specific quiz is answered correctly.
+It only keeps track of the retention of quizzes, i.e. how long the user has been correctly answering a quiz.
+Retention is defined as the time between the most recent correct answer and the oldest correct answer, where there have been no incorrect answers in between.

+For example, if a user answers a quiz correctly on March 1, incorrectly on March 3, correctly on March 6, correctly on March 8, and correctly on March 15, that quiz has a retention of nine days (March 6 to March 15).

 When a quiz is answered correctly twice or more in a row, the quiz is silenced for a while.
-The longer the streak, the longer the quiz is silenced.
-The exact amount is determined by a [S-curve with a maximum value of 90 days](https://www.desmos.com/calculator/itvdhmh6ex).
-Whenever the user makes a mistake the streak is reset to zero.
+The longer the quiz's current retention, the longer the quiz is silenced.
+Whenever the user makes a mistake the retention is reset to zero.